-Whether purchasing a cup of coffee or a fully loaded car, customers expect outstanding experiences every time.
+Whether purchasing a cup of coffee or a fully loaded car, people expect outstanding experiences every time.
 We’ve grown enthusiastically reliant on technology to make our brand interactions richer and more satisfying.
 We can opt in or opt out.
 We can decide how and when we want to receive offers.
 We can even shape the offers presented to us.

 We expect personalized, contextually relevant experiences at every turn, and our demands have fueled a fierce “experience competition” among brands.
 If our experiences don’t live up to our expectations, we’ll simply abandon the brand relationship.